 I’m not just talking about the uncomfortable feeling you get when you accidentally squirt your sister-in-law at a cookout because your milk flow is so fast (awkward).
 Parents with oversupply often feel that their breasts are never “fully drained” by the baby and always feel full.

 I have seen 24 hour engorgement in a parent with oversupply – which if you have ever tried to sleep when your breasts feel hard as rocks, then you know exactly what I’m talking about.

 Because babies will often cope with the overflow of milk by biting down at the breast, parents with oversupply will often have sore, cracked nipples.

-They also have an increased risk of mastitis and plugged ducts, due to the constant fullness of their breasts.
-Add that to the constant barrage of laundry because they are always leaking through their shirts and all over their sheets at night, and you get the picture of how inconvenient this can be.
+The constant fullness in the parent’s breast can also lead to an increased risk of mastitis and plugged ducts, Add that to the constant barrage of laundry because they are always leaking through their shirts and all over their sheets at night, and you get the picture of how inconvenient this can be.

 2 Babies can be unhappy with oversupply too.